-What are Gross Sales?
+What Are Gross Sales?

 Calculating Gross Sales

-The formula for calculating gross sales is a simple one.
+The formula for calculating the gross sales figure is a simple one.
 In accrual accounting, all invoiced sales are summed to calculate gross sales.
 It is simply an aggregation of all know sales within the accounting periods under examination.
 While conceptually simple, the calculation and reporting of revenue is of paramount importance.
 This is especially true when reporting gross sales to the Internal Revenue Service or another governmental tax authority.

-What are Net Sales
+What Are Net Sales

 Calculating Net Sales

-Difference Between Gross and Net Sales
+Difference Between Gross And Net Sales

 The difference between gross sales, which is all revenue collected, and sales net of discounts, allowances and sales returns goes beyond the math.
 While an organization can collect sales, large numbers of discounts or returns can eat away at profit margins and make operations less tenable.
 It’s critical for leaders to manage the net sales number and minimize discounts and the total worth of returns whenever possible.
 Otherwise, the viability of a business may be put in jeopardy long-term.

 Gross and net sales revenue are important elements of the company’s income statement and lead to better decision-making by the sales team, especially when based on bottom line items such as sales revenue, operating expenses and net income.
 The key differences between gross and net sales indicate inefficiencies in the sales and marketing process.
 Knowing the difference between sales figures is imperative for steering business in the right direction and increasing the company income.
 These differences of the sales processes can also be illustrated with the use of infographics or a comparison table for a more visual approach in determining the integral part of the financial analysis of the general business income.